ascribe/match3d/README.md

 In addition to the images, generates a CSV `image_match_generator_report.csv` with filename, absolute path, and absolute path to the STL file.

-An output filename like `5e499560c9bdd4e745f030f2c32eebb0.0.3.back.1.png` has the suffix `.0.3.back.1.png` meaning the axis of view is the zeroth eigenvector, with a three-quarters rotation, from the back, and reflected (i.e. that last 1 means reflected; it would be 0 if not reflected).
+An output filename like `5e499560c9bdd4e745f030f2c32eebb0.0.3.back.png` has the suffix `.0.3.back.png` meaning the axis of view is the zeroth eigenvector, with a three-quarters rotation, from the back.

 ## Matching Images
 To use the images for matching, you'll need to install our [image match library](https://bitbucket.org/ascribe/image_match), and [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html) along with the elasticsearch [python driver](https://elasticsearch-py.readthedocs.org/en/master/) and the [cairosvg package](http://cairosvg.org/).
 You may also want to use the [Anaconda python distribution](http://continuum.io/downloads) if you're not already (if this sounds daunting, let me know and I can help out -- I don't know your python experience!).